lessrest/bubble/README.md

 </users/alice/inbox> a ap:Collection.
 ```

+2. `rules/inbox.n3` - Contains the N3 rules for handling requests

-The `@base` directive sets the base IRI to resolve relative paths, so `/users/alice/inbox` becomes `http://localhost:8000/users/alice/inbox`.
-This inbox is defined as an ActivityStreams Collection that can:
+The `@base` directive in the ground facts sets the base IRI to resolve relative paths, so `/users/alice/inbox` becomes `http://localhost:8000/users/alice/inbox`.
+The inbox implementation can:

 - Accept POST requests with new ActivityPub Notes
 - Return the collection contents via GET requests